-Kirsten called a meeting of her department, ostensibly to see how they were faring on the upcoming fall campaign, although she knew she was the only one who was falling behind.
-Jonah entered loaded with his usual piles of materials and lists, dour as always.
+Kirsten called a meeting of her department, ostensibly to see how they were faring on the upcoming fall campaign.
+In fact, she knew she was the only one who couldn’t keep up.
+The short, unsatisfying meeting ended without resolution of the real problem.

-His expression darkened when she told him she didn’t think he was happy with his job.
+Jonah’s usual dour expression darkened further when she told him she didn’t think he was happy at his job.
 He nervously shifted his papers as she invited him to sit down.
-And weren’t they both surprised–why hadn’t she thought of this before?–when she told him she wanted to give him some new responsibilities.
-How would like to become her administrative assistant and participate in budget preparation and report management?
+And weren’t they both surprised when she told him she wanted to give him some new responsibilities.
+How would he like to become her administrative assistant and participate in budget preparation and report management?

-She ran the idea past her boss, saying she could be much more productive with Jonah assisting her in that capacity.
+Kirsten ran the idea past her boss, saying she could be much more productive with Jonah assisting her in an administrative capacity.
 He told her he had complete faith in her.
 They found a private office for Jonah, where he’s been churning out reports and crunching numbers as if this was his own private heaven.

-Through collaboration, individuals with complementary personality traits can create powerhouse teams.
-Kirsten’s Dramatic style and talents–creative, enthusiastic, colorful, attention-getting–clearly fit with the needs and goals of the music company which gave her the promotion.
-Jonah’s dedication to detail and perfection and his unemotional approach to his work assured his long-term employability.
+Kirsten’s Dramatic style and talents–creative, enthusiastic, colorful, attention-getting–clearly fit with the needs and goals of the music company.
+Jonah’s Conscientious dedication to detail and perfection, plus his unemotional approach to his work, assured his long-term usefulness.
 He could not see the forest for the trees.
 She was loath to start counting trees.

 Though she surprised herself, Kirsten’s Self-Confident ambition and shrewdness came into play to help herself solve her problem.
 She delegated the administrative tasks she loathed to a man who loved them, and who was unlikely to challenge her authority.